lucamezzalira/haxe-watchify/README.md

 # Haxe-watchify

-Haxe-watchify is a command line daemon that check any changes in your Haxe project of files with extension _.hx_, _.hxml_ or _.nmml_ and run the build automatically in background.
+Haxe-watchify is a command line daemon that check any files changes in your Haxe project and run the build automatically in background.
+The files watched are with extension _.hx_, _.hxml_ or _.nmml_.
+Currently haxe-watchify is compatible with _Haxe 3_ and above versions.

 ## How to install
 In order to install haxe-watchify you just need to install from NPM as global package: